Lyrical-Tokarev/gllamar/README.md

 - [ ] validate collected and automatically annotated data
 - [x] add script to convert labelme or detectron2 annotations to smaller size,
 - [ ] add script to crop images to animal faces only based on detectron2 predictions
+- [ ] publish dataset with cropped alpaca|llama|other camelid faces

 ## Our Team